RealWagmi/anon-integration-guide/projects/binanceusdm/README.md

 ## Binance specific behaviors

+- Binance does not support `fetchPosition` for future and perpetual markets, see workaround in `getUserOpenPositionBySymbol`
 - In Binance it seems the settle currency is always the same as the quote currency.
 When implementing other exchanges, if this is not the case, we should consider reviewing the `completeMarketSymbol` function.

 ## Reference